hyperknot/openfreemap/docs/self_hosting.md

 #### 4. Prepare the Python environment

-You run the deploy script locally, and it deploys to a remove server over SSH.
+You run the deploy script locally, and it deploys to a remote server over SSH.
 You can use a virtualenv if you are used to working with them, but it's not necessary.

 ```
 cd openfreemap